quiverjs/doc-old/README.md

 ## Status for Beginners

 Quiver is currently no recommended for beginners or developers who want to quickly build simple applications.
-Writing application on Quiver is right now as hard as writing application on bare Node without framework.
+Writing application on Quiver is right now as time-consuming as writing application on bare Node without framework.

 Writing applications on Quiver will be much easier in the near future, when there are more user-contributed quiver components available.
 For now we welcome core contributors to write and share their quiver components with the community.